 The City may require a second medical opinion at the City’s expense.
 Where there are conflicting medical opinions, a third and deciding opinion may be required by the City, at the City’s expense.
 The third provider will be agreed to jointly by the City and the employee and that provider’s opinion shall be considered to be final and binding.

-Leave
+Paid Leave and Use of Accrued Leave

+The City will provide 20 days of paid leave at 50% and employees will be required to use accrued leave to supplement.
 Employees will be required to use all accrued leave available prior to taking an unpaid leave.
+Eligibility for City-paid leave follows FMLA guidelines.
 The use of paid leave occurs simultaneously with FMLA and does not extend the length of FMLA leave.

 Insurance